 My Friend Has Been Accused

 If a friend or someone you know is accused of sexual assault, it is likely that you have questions and may be struggling to understand what has happened.
 You may be experiencing a range of emotions such as helplessness, anger, confusion or betrayal.
-If your friend has told you that he/she has been accused of a sexual assault, he/she may be turning to you for help and support.
+If your friend has told you they have been accused of a sexual assault, they may be turning to you for help and support.
 You may be unsure how to respond to your friend or the situation.

 Here are a few ways you can help your friend through this experience: